DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

-Purpose of this is simply to jot down progress (self-motivation) and keep track of noticed issues and possibly great ideas (tracker), as well as quetions arisen during development (design decisions & encountered challenges).
+Prrpose of this is simply to jot down progress (self-motivation) and keep track of noticed issues and possibly great ideas (tracker), as well as quetions arisen during development (design decisions & encountered challenges).